La Salute è in voi: Application

 The police used the handbook to profile anarchist attackers, and historians have used the handbook as evidence of Galleanist responsibility for crimes.
 La Salute è in voi had a low profile for the nine years prior to the 1915 Bresci Circle's attempted bombing of New York City's St. Patrick's Cathedral.
-Though the handbook was never mentioned by name, it figured prominently in the prosecution of the Bresci Circle members; the prosecution used it to vilify the defendants despite no proof of its connection to the crime.
-During and prior to arraignment one of the anarchists credited the handbook with deranging him, but the defendants' failed bomb components did not match those outlined in the handbook.
-The police insinuated that possession of the handbook constituted evidence of the defendants' technical expertise and bad intentions.
+Though the handbook was never mentioned by name, it figured prominently in the prosecution of the Bresci Circle members; the prosecution used it to vilify the defendants despite no proof of the manual's connection to the crime.
+During and prior to arraignment, one of the anarchists credited the handbook with deranging him, but the defendants' failed bomb components did not match those outlined in the handbook.
+The police insinuated that possession of the handbook constituted evidence of the defendants' technical expertise and criminal intentions.
 La Salute è in voi was the most sensational of the prosecution's seditious books used to show the anarchists' intents.
 The anarchists' legal defense revolved around their right to read any books of any kind, including bomb-making handbooks.
 They were ultimately found guilty.
 The case rekindled fear of easily accessible bomb-making instructions and sensationalism around anarchism.

 The handbook's authors believed that amateurs would be able to build explosives by following simple directions but, in actuality, the era's successful perpetrators of political bombings had backgrounds in explosives from their respective industries.
 Workers in industries such as agriculture, construction, and mining had their own means for learning to make bombs or steal dynamite.
 Ann Larabee has written that the idea that untrained laborers could create bombs at home was and remains impractical, no more than an intellectual exercise.
 The book did contain elements for neophytes, such as safety procedure and household uses for chemicals, which could double as cover stories and enhanced the handbook's subversiveness.
 There is no evidence that Galleanists relied on La Salute è in voi but, if they did, the fact that their bombs hit only themselves and bystanders, never their intended capitalist and government targets, would indicate that the handbook provided insufficient preparation for an attack.